 The Myriad Genetics case on the other hand allows patents on an actual existing gene.
 Nothing new is created by isolating the gene.

-In my view, the Myriad Genetics judgment is non-sensical and has the potential to result in very unfair outcomes, worse than the outcome of the Percy Schmeiser case.
+With all due respect, the Myriad Genetics judgment appears non-sensical and has the potential to result in very unfair outcomes, worse than the outcome of the Percy Schmeiser case.
 It further erodes our patent law.

 There is however still some hope: The second applicant, Yvonne D’Arcy, a cancer survivor, has appealed the Myriad Genetics decision to the Full Federal Court.
 The hearing is expected to occur some time in August this year.